Advancing the library’s philanthropic goals

-Board members represent and serve as ambassadors for the library by advocating for and supporting its mission and vision.
+Board members represent and serve as ambassadors for the library by advocating for and supporting its mission.
 They assist the library’s leadership with the development, cultivation and implementation of a philanthropic program that provides the resources necessary to advance the priorities identified in the library’s strategic framework.
 Members also provide library leadership with input on strategic planning and goal setting.

 Michael E. Gilson ’73, MBA

 “As an undergrad at UC Davis, the library was my sanctuary.
 It remains my favorite place on the UC Davis campus.”

 Board Chair Mike Gilson is a business development manager and strategist for EicOsis, LLC—an emerging biotechnology company founded in Davis that is working on developing a first-in-class therapy of a once-a-day, oral treatment for neuropathic and inflammatory pain in humans, horses and companion animals.